vivasvan1/AI_workshop_entry_site/README.md

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Support or Contact

 Having trouble?
-Feel free to call +91 9825190271 and we’ll help you sort it out.
+Feel free to call +91 9825190271 or email on 2016ucs0005@iitjammu.ac.in and we’ll help you sort it out.